 Lembaga Tabung Haji (TH) is an Islamic institution that continuously strives to provide various facilities which are comprehensive and systematic for the welfare of Malaysian Hajj Pilgrims.
 Besides halal savings and efficient hajj operations management, TH also manages investment transaction to add value to our depositors.

-TH has more than 9 million depositors and a 125 branches with more than 10,000 touch-points nationwide.
+TH has about nine million depositors and 125 branches with 10,000 touch-points nationwide.
 TH also operates an office in Jeddah, Kingdom of Saudi Arabia under the purview of the Malaysian Consulate.

 Tabung Haji Act

 The Pillar Of The Ummah’s Economic Success; Excellence In Hajj Management